adajani/dave-trainer/README.md

 - Linker:
 	> No stack warning.

+Finally, You have to get your own copy of Dave, and the trainer should be located in the same game folder.

 ## Trainer activation
 To activate the trainer you must press ~ (telda).
 Once the cheat being activated, you will notice a red pixel in the bottom left of the screen as well as a beep sound.